-When it comes to Chase business credit cards specifically, you'll need to be underneath the 5/24 rule to get approved … but that approval will not add to your 5/24 count.
+When it comes to Chase business credit cards specifically, you'll need to be underneath the 5/24 rule to get approved and earn a points bonus … but that approval will not add to your 5/24 count.

 For example, let's say you want to apply for the Chase Ink Preferred® Business Card.
 If you've opened five or more credit cards in the last 24 months, you'd almost certainly get denied.
 But let's say you've opened four credit cards over the last two years.
 You could get approved … and if you do, you'd remain at 4/24 under this rule.

-In general, most business card approvals do not count towards your 5/24 total.
+In general, most business card approvals do not count toward your 5/24 total.
 That includes business cards from American Express, Chase, Citi, Bank of America, and more.

 The reason?
 Business credit card accounts typically don't show on your personal credit report.